St. Francis Brooklyn Terriers men's basketball: Daniel Lynch era (1948–1968)

-The greatest head coach in the program's history is Daniel Lynch.
+The greatest head coach in the program's history was Daniel Lynch.
 Lynch was a graduate of St. Francis College and played basketball at his alma mater from 1934–38 under head coach Rody Cooney.
 When Lynch took over in 1948 the Terriers became the first team in the New York City area to have a game televised.
 The Terriers defeated Seton Hall in its inaugural telecast on WPIX.
 Lynch is the Terrier head coach with the most wins in the programs history (283).
 Part of that wins total came during a 6-year span from 1950 to 1956, where Lynch guided the Terriers to five consecutive winning seasons going 121–43.
 As a tribute, the Terriers home court is in the Daniel Lynch Gymnasium, which is part of the Generoso Pope Athletic Complex.

 From 1949–1951 the Terriers participated in 4 National Catholic Invitational Tournaments (NCIT).
 The NCIT was a premier post-season tournament in those years.
 The Terriers went to the NCIT finals three consecutive times and won the Championship in 1951.
 Lynch's 1950–51 squad defeated the Seattle University Redhawks 93–79 in the Championship game.
 Ray Rudzinski scored 26 points, Vernon Stokes scored 22 and Roy Reardon scored 21 points in the NCIT Championship that took place in Albany, New York.

 The Terriers appeared in the 1955 NAIA Division I men's basketball tournament, losing in the first round to Quincy University.
 St. Francis first participated in the NAIA District 31 playoffs to qualify for the tournament, in it they defeated St. Peter's (63–55) and Panzer College (80–70).
 Their record in the tournament is 0–1 and have only made one appearance in their history.